Impulsive fire disturbance in a savanna model: Tree-grass coexistence states, multiple stable system states, and resilience: Discussion

 \subsection{Comparison to continuous system}

 The continuous system in equation \ref{eqn:ctssystem2} is directly analogous (via a small fire interval limit) to the flow-kick system.
 This continuous analog system has Lotka-Volterra type behavior and exhibits none of the bistability of the flow-kick system.
 However, by trying other versions of the continuous fire disturbance that include a Hill function, as in equations \ref{eqn:ctssystem3} and \ref{eqn:ctssystem4}, we are able to find bifurcations similar to those seen in the $k_1k_2$-plane (for fixed $\tau$) in the flow-kick system.
 These continuous systems do not have a direct mathematical relationship to the impulsive system that we investigated.
+Note that equation \ref{eqn:ctssystem4} is closest to those in the literature.
+For example \cite{staver2011tree,touboul2018complex} both make use of a Hill function with argument of only the amount of grass present in the system, similar to $\omega(x)$.
+(This is used to temper the growth of tree saplings to adult trees, based on the assumption of greater mortality due to fire of saplings compared to trees.)

 The similarities between the bifurcation structure of equation \ref{eqn:ctssystem4} (see figure \ref{fig:ctsbifn}) and the flow-kick system suggest that the dynamical roles of $r_1$ and $r_2$ in these continuous systems are similar to those of $k_1$ and $k_2$.
 However, $r_1$ and $r_2$ ostensibly combine fire intensity and frequency in a single variable.
 Based on this comparison of bifurcation structures, capturing the impact of fire frequency seems to require using the full impulsive system, rather than a continuous variant.